-What stinks: Your pits.
 If you think you smell there, assume it's not your imagination.
-Stress, food, aging, and hormone shifts can trigger a population explosion among natural skin bacteria that call your armpits home (they chomp on fats in sweat).
+Stress, food, and hormonal shifts can trigger a population explosion among natural skin bacteria that call your armpits home.